Skip to Main Content Go to Sitemap

 Biography

 Sonia Grandi, PhD, is a Scientist at SickKids Research Institute and an Assistant Professor at the University of Toronto in the Division of Epidemiology at the Dalla Lana School of Public Health.
-She completed her PhD in Epidemiology at McGill University in the Department of Epidemiology, Biostatistics, and Occupational Health.
-Her dissertation focused on the long-term consequences of pregnancy complications on maternal health.
+She completed her PhD in Epidemiology at McGill University in the Department of Epidemiology, Biostatistics, and Occupational Health and a postdoctoral fellowship at the Eunice Kennedy Shriver National Institutes of Child Health and Human Development at the National Institutes of Health.
+Her work focused on the consequences of pregnancy complications on long-term maternal cardiovascular disease and mortality and strategies for early identification and screening of at-risk women.

 Research